-The standalone Highway 49 Sidewalk Gap Closures project will complete the necessary environmental clearance, design, and right of way to support construction through the recently awarded \$14.4 million Active Transportation Program (ATP) state grant.
+The standalone Highway 49 Sidewalk Gap Closures project will complete the necessary environmental clearance, design, and right of way to support construction using the \$14.4 million Active Transportation Program (ATP) state grant.

-During FY 2019/20, PCTPA and the consultant team will finalize the Project Approval & Environmental Document and begin the Plans Specifications & Estimates (PS&E), and right-of-way engineering phases.
+During FY 2020/21, PCTPA and the consultant team will finalize the Plans Specifications & Estimates (PS&E), and begin the right-of-way engineering phases.

-- Work closely with consultant team, jurisdictions, Caltrans, regulatory agencies, and other pertinent parties to finalize the Project Approval & Environmental Document per consultant contract July 2019 August 2019October 2019 - Work closely with consultant team, jurisdictions, regulatory agencies, and other pertinent parties to design (PS&E) improvements per consultant contract July 2019 February 2020 - Work closely with consultant team, jurisdictions, regulatory agencies, and other pertinent parties on the right of way phase per consultant contract July 2019 June 2020FY 2020/21 - With the consultant team, provide information and make presentations on the Highway 49 Sidewalk Gap Closures effort to elected officials, business groups, citizen groups, and other interested parties July 2019 June 2020/as needed
+- Work closely with consultant team, jurisdictions, regulatory agencies, and other pertinent parties to design (PS&E) improvements per consultant contract July 2020 February 2021 - Work closely with consultant team, jurisdictions, regulatory agencies, and other pertinent parties on the right of way phase per consultant contract July 2020 FY 2021/22 - With the consultant team, provide information and make presentations on the Highway 49 Sidewalk Gap Closures effort to elected officials, business groups, citizen groups, and other interested parties July 2020 June 2021/as needed